louk-lang/louk/README.md

 ### Escaping & Statics

-Content can be made static by escaping with a trailing tilde.
+Content can be made static by escaping the tag with a trailing tilde.

 `p~ Hello world!` becomes `<p>Hello world!</p>`

-Attributes can be made static by escaping with a leading tilde.
+Attributes can be made static by escaping the attribute name with a leading tilde.

 `~type text/css` becomes `type="text/css"`

-Additionally, classes and IDs can be made static by escaping with a leading period or pound sign, respectively.
+Additionally, classes and IDs can be made static by escaping the attribute value with a leading period or pound sign, respectively.

 `.center` becomes `class="center"`